M. Golf set to compete at Hawai'i tourney

-This past season (2010-11), Donovan led the program to its' first Mountain West and NCAA regional championships.
-In addition, the Aztecs claimed five other tournament titles at the William H. Tucker Intercollegiate, the Arizona Invitational, the USC Invitational, the Fresno State Lexus Golf Classic and the Barona Collegiate Cup at Barona Greek Golf Club.
+In 2010-11, Donovan led the program to its first Mountain West and NCAA regional championships.
+In addition, the Aztecs claimed five other tournament titles, including their own Barona Collegiate Cup at Barona Greek Golf Club.
 The seven titles ranked second nationally to only consensus No. 1 Oklahoma State, which had eight victories.

 He also helped the 2010-11 squad to as high as a No. 4 national ranking by golfstat.com, 13 top-five finishes, including 12 in the top three, while boasting a combined head-to-head record of 168-31-1, which amounts to a 84.3 winning percentage.
 SDSU did not finish lower than seventh at any 2010-11 outing prior to the NCAA national championships and twice was named the national team of the week by GolfWeek.

 Under Donovan's tutelage, J.J.
 Spaun was named a third-team All-American and first team all-conference honoree, while freshman Todd Baek picked up honorable mention All-America and national all-freshman accolades.
-Both Spaun (t-3rd) and Baek (t-10th) finished in the top 10 at the NCAA national championships and were joined by Alex Kang on the all-region squad.
+Both Spaun (t-3rd) and Baek (t-10th) finished in the top 10 at the NCAA championships and were joined by Alex Kang on the all-region squad.

 Donovan was rewarded for the team's success a year ago, becoming the first Aztec named Mountain West Men's Golf Coach of the Year in the league's 12-year history.
 He was honored on the national stage as one of 12 finalists for the Dave Williams Award, which is handed out annually to the national coach of the year in Division I men's golf.
 Donovan also was tabbed region coach of the year by the Golf Coaches Association of America (GCAA) for the second time in his career.